Missouri Sports Betting: 2025 Launch & Expected Missouri Sportsbooks

 • March 18, 2025: Underdog Fantasy confirms it will pursue a sports betting license in Missouri.

 • Feb.
-21, 2025: Sec. of State Denny Hoskins, former state senator, denies the Gaming Commission's request for emergency sports betting regulations, delaying the projected June 2025 start date.
+21, 2025: Current Secretary of State and former state senator Hoskins denies the Gaming Commission's request for emergency sports betting regulations, delaying the projected June 2025 start date.

 • Nov.
 25, 2024: Rush Street CEO Richard Schwartz says the company is preparing for Missouri's sports betting launch.
 Rush Street Interactive is the parent company of BetRivers.